seth586/guides/FreeNAS/freenas_5_lnd.md

 bitcoind.dir=/var/db/bitcoin
 ```
 ### Configuration Notes
 Fees.
 You may have to pay fees to other nodes when you rebalance channels, and you may have to close and reopen channels to disconected nodes, which will require on-chain fees.
 Don't operate at a loss!
+Do NOT make a 0 fee node, this will leave you vulnerable to denial of service attacks!

 `bitcoin.basefee=1000` = Fee of 1.000 satoshi per payment forwarded

-`bitcoin.feerate=2500` = Fee of 0.25% of amount forwarded
+`bitcoin.feerate=2500` = Fee of 2500 satoshis per million forwarded (0.25% fee)

 `externalip=` = Set if you have a static IP address assigned by your ISP.
 If your ip address changes with this set, inbound channels will lose connection with you.
 If your ISP assigns a dynamic ip address, use `nat=true` instead of `externalip=`.